From full-time law student to full-time waterman

 You share a lot of your water adventures in and around the Gold Coast on your social media (@wadepapenfus) and both your Instagram and YouTube has grown rapidly over the last few months, what do you put this down to and do you have any big dreams for your platforms in the future?

 I have always been addicted to working hard for the things I love.
 I’m addicted to every part of this life, I hyper analyse the places I go, the ideas for my videos, the songs I use and the way I can become the best.
-I understand that big achievements take time but I’m trying to ride the fastest lane I can to get there and its only possible through hard work.
+I understand that big achievements take time but I’m trying to ride the fastest lane I can to get there and it is only possible through hard work.

 “My dream boat would be a beautiful centre cabin with a nice deep V hull.
 This would allow me to take cover in the cabin for overnight trips and still have the versatile front space to fish and explore.”